elm-tooling/elm-tooling-cli/cli/README.md

 ```

 - name: The name of the tool you want.
 For example, `"elm"`.
 - version: A regex matching the version you want.
 The latest known version matching your regex will be chosen.
 This is a poor man’s semver matching.
+For example, `/^0\.19\./` matches any 0.19.x version.
 - cwd: The current working directory.
 Needed in case `ELM_HOME` is set to a relative path.
 It’s unclear where the user wants to install tools in that case. `process.cwd()` is probably a good choice.
 - env: Available environment variables. `ELM_HOME` can be used to customize where tools will be downloaded. `APPDATA` is used on Windows to find the default download location. `process.env` is a good choice.
 - onProgress: This function is called repeatedly with a number from 0 to 1 if the tool needs to be downloaded.
 You can use this to display a progress bar.